 Chef Shinobu Namae introduces the local produce used in one of his restaurant’s dishes

 The restaurant’s Instagram page also actively features Namae’s staff, highlighting the establishment’s culture and showcasing their dedication to the support of ethical produce.

 The staff of L’Effervescence on a trip to learn more about local sake production

 Why is it important that social enterprises know their voice?

 Having a social agenda doesn’t mean that businesses are disadvantaged.
 If anything, brands that work to add value to their community create a better impression among their audiences and generate greater purchase or re-purchase intent.

 A survey by BrandFog suggests that consumers increasingly value the voice of a company’s leader and are more willing to purchase an item from a brand whose stance on key social issues mirrors their own.
 In addition, 82% of employees feel the need to understand their CEO’s position on these issues.

 Social enterprises that fully understand this know that their own voice can be an extremely powerful tool.
 Figureheads like Samantha Thian and Shinobu Namae embrace their brand and incorporate strong personal beliefs into their company’s philosophy.
 However, projecting the right message is impossible without a keen understanding of their audience and client base.

-Meltwater’s Audience Insight reports allow you to understand the communities that drive conversations on your social media channels.
+Meltwater’s consumer insight solution allows you to understand the communities that drive conversations on your social media channels.
 Our tool allows you to discover their consumption habits, analyse shifts in their demographic, and identify key influencers within these groups.
 You can then use these insights to determine how best to address your audience.